sedulix/INSTAGRAM-ANSERING-MACHINE/README.md

 ## Instagram + Telegram Bot 🤖

-This bot was created **for practical purposes** for the company **Sanat**, a wellness sanatorium.
+This bot replies to new incoming messages.

-It automates user request processing and notifies managers about new inquiries, making communication with clients fast and efficient.
+This bot was created for practical purposes for Sanat company, a wellness sanatorium.
+It automates user request processing and notifies managers about new inquiries via Telegram, making communication with clients faster and more efficient.
 ---

 ## 📝 Functionality